 A good online reputation isn’t worth much if people aren’t able to find your brand on the web’s most popular search engines.

-According to The Social Media Revolution and their book Socialnomics, a search for the 20 biggest brands in the world yields results from which 25% link to user-generated content.
+According to The Social Media Revolution and their book Socialnomics, a search for the 20 biggest brands in the world yields results from which 25% link to User Generated Content.
 When a marketing strategy involves the generation of content by influencers, regular users tend to echo this.
 This means that your brand gets more mentions, making it more relevant within the search engine and to the public at large.
 A UGC strategy is easier to implement through a UGC platform such as Photoslurp.

 In its early days, Influencer Marketing focused on blogs as these were the most personalised content-platforms at the time.
 It’s come a long way since then.